 - Language: select a language for your meetings link.

 - Date and number format: select a country for your meetings link's date and number styling.

-- Click Add another reminder for additional reminder emails, and click the delete trash can icon to delete a reminder time.
+- To add additional reminder emails, click Add another reminder, or click the delete trash can icon to delete a reminder time.
 You can add up to three reminder times.

-- Click Preview reminder email to preview the reminder email your prospects will receive.
+- To preview the email your contacts will receive, click Preview reminder email.
 The language of the email will match the language you specified in the Language dropdown menu above.